OpenEnergyPlatform/academy/docs/courses/05_ontology.md

 :oep-icon-text: [The representation of energy, energy carriers and fuels in the Open Energy Ontology](http://star.informatik.rwth-aachen.de/Publications/CEUR-WS/Vol-3249/paper1-Ensusto.pdf)

-- Paper on Ontology development

-- OEO wiki: design choices
--
+- to be completed -

 ### I have read everything - how can I join the developer team now?

 1. Get in touch with us!